romquentin/DeepEpiX/docs/docs/user/ica-viz.md

 - Pick a **color** scheme (e.g., rainbow applies group-based coloring).
 - Click the 🔄 **Refresh** button on the top-left **Modebar** to apply changes.

-## 4️⃣ Visualize Scalp Fiel Topographies for each component
+## 4️⃣ Visualize Scalp Field Topographies for each component

 Clicking the <i class="bi bi-grid-3x3-gap"></i> **View ICA Scalp Field Topographies** tab opens a pop-up window that displays the topographies associated with each calculated component.